-Hildegard believed that our food was the best medicine to prevent illness and maintain overall health.
+Hildegard of Bingen believed that our food was the best medicine to prevent illness and maintain overall health.
 In her work, Physica, she dedicated a section on plants and grains she believed to possess healthy properties and healing powers.

 Though she would study 230 plants in Physica, there were a handful of plants she believed to be particularly useful for medicinal and healing purposes.
 These were the staples of her monastic healing garden.